Cruz-Lopez-Carlos-Antonio/Bateman_equations_improvements/README.md

 ### 4.1 Diophantine Equations.
 The first step of the algorithmic implementation consists of computing the Diophantine Equations, i.e., building the set of solutions of the following equation:
 $$h_1+h_2+\ldots h_{i-1}+h_i+\ldots+h_n=j \tag{34}.$$
 As it will be explained later, this task can be precomputed and **it must carried out a single time**, therefore, it is possible to use a standard or direct algorithm even if this one is not the most efficient.
-Eq.
-(34) can be set in vectorial terms, defining the following function:
+An elementary way of solving Eq.
+(34) consists of setting the Diophantine equation in vectorial terms, defining the following function:
 $$P\left(\vec{x}\right)=P\left(\left(x_1,x_2,\ldots,x_n\right)\right)=\sum_{i=1}^{n}x_i=m, \tag{35}$$
-where $\vec{x}$ is a vector of dimension $n$, whose entries are $x_1,x_2,...,x_n$, which in turns are non-negative integers with:
+where $\vec{x}$ is a vector of dimension $n$, whose entries are $x_1,x_2,...,x_n$, which in turn are non-negative integers with:
 $$0\leq x_i\leq n. \tag{36}$$
 The core of the idea is building all the possible vectors who fulfill these three condition, i.e., building the following set:
 $$V_{\Sigma=1}=\set{\ \vec{x}=(x_1,x_2,\ldots,x_n)|\ \vec{x}\in \mathbb{R}^n ,0\le x_i\le n,\ x_i\in \mathbb{Z}^+, P(\vec{x})=m}.\ \ \tag{37}$$